clubcompy/compy_help_keyword/README.md

 # Compy HELP Keyword

-This tool generates a Comfy Language program that is installed at https://clubcompy.com/compy and executed when the HELP keyword is used.
+This project generates a Comfy language program that is installed at https://clubcompy.com/compy and executed when the HELP keyword is used.

 ## Open Source

-Pull requests gladly accepted as long as you assign all copyrights to Woldrich, Inc. to all commits you ask to be pulled.
+Pull requests gladly accepted as long as you assign all copyrights to Woldrich, Inc. for all commits you ask to be pulled.

 ## Feedback